 Hailing from the Badlands of Alberta, Tony Scott is a PhD Candidate at the Department for the Study of Religion, University of Toronto, working under Professor Christoph Emmrich.
-His research focuses on the relationship between Pali commentary, insight (vipassanā) meditation lineages, and Buddhist statecraft in twentieth-century Burma.
-Tony’s dissertation centres on the extraordinary Milindapañha-aṭṭhakathā of the Mūla Mingun Jetavan Sayadaw (1868-1954), a rare example of a modern Buddhist commentary (aṭṭhakathā) that caused controversy amongst the highest levels of the Burmese monastic community (saṅgha) and first independence government.
+His research focuses on the relationship between Pali commentary, insight (vipassanā) meditation, and Buddhist statecraft in twentieth-century Burma/Myanmar.
+Tony’s dissertation centres on the Milindapañha-aṭṭhakathā (Commentary on the Questions of King Milinda) of the Mingun Jetavan Sayadaw (1868-1954), a rare example of a modern Buddhist commentary (aṭṭhakathā) that caused controversy amongst the highest levels of the Burmese monastic community (saṅgha) and first independence government.

 Read Tony’s reflection about his first trip to Myanmar here: https://buddhiststudies.utoronto.ca/2016/11/01/friends-high-places/

 Read about his Bukkyō Dendō Kyokai Fellowship for Foreign Scholars here:

 Watch Tony interviewing Chögyal Namkhai Norbu Rinpoche about Yantra Yoga and Vajra Dance on Buddhistdoor.net here: https://www.buddhistdoor.net/video/yantra-yoga-and-vajra-dance-with-choumlgyal-namkhai-norbu-rinpoche